Code of Conduct

 Racism is an historic and ongoing issue that is pervasive within our society and institutions.
 It is abhorrent both in itself and in its manifestation as a pervasive force that oppresses racialised individuals and prevents them from securing equitable access to resources.
 We forcefully believe racism must be eradicated, and that by empowering individuals we can take meaningful steps towards doing this.

-This community of DE&I professionals in Europe is built by racialised individuals for racialised individuals.
-It serves as a mechanism to broaden our community’s shoulders and use our collective strength to break the concrete ceiling and ensure greater access to opportunities.
-Community members are agents of change, committed to uplifting each other and our common aim of using the diversity, equity & inclusion field as a tool to dismantle racism and other systems of oppression.
+SPARK communities of professionals in Europe are built by racialised individuals for racialised individuals.
+The community serves as a mechanism to broaden our shoulders and use our collective strength to break the concrete ceiling and ensure greater access to opportunities.
+Community members are agents of change, committed to uplifting each other and our common aim of using their professional field as a tool to dismantle racism and other systems of oppression.